 Effect of INM on nutrient uptake

 Nitrogen uptake in both grain and straw increased markedly under Integrated Nutrient Management (INM) compared to the sole application of either chemical fertilizers or organic sources.
 Among the treatments, T11 (75% RDF + 25% N through vermicompost + Azotobacter + PSB) and T10 (75% RDF + 25% N through FYM + Azotobacter + PSB) consistently performed better than the application of 100% RDF alone.
 The higher nitrogen uptake observed in T11 may be due to the synergistic effect of vermicompost, which provides a gradual release of nutrients, along with biofertilizers that enhance biological nitrogen fixation and reduce nutrient losses through leaching and volatilization.
-Similar findings were reported by (Sharma et al. 2022), who observed improved nitrogen recovery under INM practices, while (Chesti et al. 2013) also highlighted better nitrogen utilization efficiency with integrated nutrient sources.
+Similar findings were reported by Sharma et al. (2022), who observed improved nitrogen recovery under INM practices, while Chesti et al. (2013) also highlighted better nitrogen utilization efficiency with integrated nutrient sources.

 Phosphorus uptake was also significantly influenced by integrated nutrient treatments.
 Grain phosphorus uptake was highest under (75% RDF + 25% N through vermicompost + Azotobacter + PSB) and T10 (75% RDF + 25% N through FYM + Azotobacter + PSB) .
 This improvement can be attributed to the role of phosphate-solubilizing bacteria (PSB), which increase the availability of native soil phosphorus, along with organic manures that reduce phosphorus fixation and enhance root absorption capacity.
-These results are consistent with (Kumar et al. 2022), who reported that combining organic inputs with biofertilizers improves phosphorus availability.
+These results are consistent with Kumar et al. (2022), who reported that combining organic inputs with biofertilizers improves phosphorus availability.
 Additionally, multi-location studies conducted across the Indo-Gangetic Plains have demonstrated that partial substitution of chemical fertilizers with organic sources helps maintain long-term phosphorus availability.

 Potassium uptake followed a similar trend, with treatments (75% RDF + 25% N through vermicompost + Azotobacter + PSB) and T10 (75% RDF + 25% N through FYM + Azotobacter + PSB) recording significantly higher values than 100% RDF.
 Vermicompost contributed directly to the supply of exchangeable potassium and also improved soil cation exchange capacity, thereby enhancing potassium availability to plants.
 The increased potassium accumulation in straw under integrated treatments indicates improved nutrient translocation due to balanced nutrition.
-Similar observations were reported by (Singh and Patel et al. 2022), who noted higher potassium uptake in cereals under INM practices.
-(Pandey et al. 2025), further emphasized that vermicompost ensures a slow and sustained release of potassium.
+Similar observations were reported by Singh and Patel et al. (2022), who noted higher potassium uptake in cereals under INM practices.
+Pandey et al. (2025), further emphasized that vermicompost ensures a slow and sustained release of potassium.

 The combined application of vermicompost and PSB along with chemical fertilizers significantly enhanced total NPK uptake compared to the use of fertilizers or vermicompost alone.
 The highest nutrient uptake was recorded with treatments involving 75% RDF + vermicompost @ 1 t ha⁻¹ + PSB and 100% RDF + vermicompost @ 1 t ha⁻¹ + PSB.
 This improvement in nutrient uptake may be attributed to the additional nutrient supply and improved root growth, which enhances the plant’s capacity to absorb water and nutrients efficiently.
-Similar results were reported by (Devi et al. 2011) and are in agreement with the findings of (Datt et al. 2003).
+Similar results were reported by Devi et al. (2011) and are in agreement with the findings of Datt et al. (2003).

 Effect of INM on soil nutrient status